gotrash/theme/site/content/docs/5.3/getting-started/rfs.md

 ---
 layout: docs
 title: RFS
-description: Bootstrap's resizing engine responsively scales common CSS properties to better utilize available space across viewports and devices.
+description: GoTrash Theme's resizing engine responsively scales common CSS properties to better utilize available space across viewports and devices.
 group: getting-started
 toc: true
 ---

 ## What is RFS?

-Bootstrap's side project [RFS](https://github.com/twbs/rfs/tree/{{< param "rfs_version" >}}) is a unit resizing engine which was initially developed to resize font sizes (hence its abbreviation for Responsive Font Sizes).
+GoTrash Theme's side project [RFS](https://github.com/twbs/rfs/tree/{{< param "rfs_version" >}}) is a unit resizing engine which was initially developed to resize font sizes (hence its abbreviation for Responsive Font Sizes).
 Nowadays RFS is capable of rescaling most CSS properties with unit values like `margin`, `padding`, `border-radius`, or even `box-shadow`.

 The mechanism automatically calculates the appropriate values based on the dimensions of the browser viewport.
 It will be compiled into `calc()` functions with a mix of `rem` and viewport units to enable the responsive scaling behavior.

 ## Using RFS

-The mixins are included in Bootstrap and are available once you include Bootstrap's `scss`.
+The mixins are included in GoTrash Theme and are available once you include GoTrash Theme's `scss`.
 RFS can also be [installed standalone](https://github.com/twbs/rfs/tree/{{< param "rfs_version" >}}#installation) if needed.

 ### Using the mixins